shadatrahman/shadatrahman.github.io/_posts/2025-10-10-building-from-scratch-with-bmad-method-greenfield-guide.md

 Me: Design the system architecture for TaskFlow.

 Architect: Based on your PRD, here's what I'm thinking:
-           - React + TypeScript for the frontend
+           - Flutter for cross-platform mobile & desktop
            - Node.js/Express backend
            - PostgreSQL database
            - OpenAI API for the AI stuff